wupiter/spring-boot-accelerator/demo-api/README.md

 The realm has a client id `demo-app` configured with a user `user01/pwd123`.

 The app uses Spring Security and Spring Security OAuth2 Resource Server libraries for authentication / authorization.
-See the `SecurityConfig` class and `application.yml` file (config properties under `spring.security` and `app.jwt`) for more details.
+See the `SecurityConfig` and `MethodSecurityConfig` classes and `application.yml` file (config properties under `spring.security` and `app.jwt`) for more details on the configuration.

+Finally, the `TodoController` class is configured to require 'user' role for all endpoints declared within the controller and `TodoControllerTest` class is updated to support role-based authorization.

 {{/if}}
 ## Spring Data JPA